anishathalye/git-remote-dropbox/README.rst

 - Cloning a repository or fetching a lot of objects produces lots of loose objects.
 To save space in the local repository, run ``git gc --aggressive``.

-- After cloning a repository from Dropbox, Git will not automatically check out a branch.
-To check out a branch, run ``git checkout <branch>``.

 FAQ
 ---